-Dr Price was awarded a Texas Collaboration Funding Award to develop a research collaboration with colleagues at Texas A&M University.
+Dr Eoin Price from English Literature and Creative Writing was awarded a Texas Collaboration Funding Award to develop a research collaboration with colleagues at Texas A&M University.
 He was able to engage with book history experts, participate in a book history workshop, and deliver a paper on reprints and revivals which has been solicited for publication in a forthcoming special issue of the journal Shakespeare Bulletin.

 Following his visit, Dr Price was awarded a Research Fellowship at UT Austin’s Harry Ransom Center which allowed him to undertake research in its Performing Arts archive for his next project, Early Modern Drama and the Jacobean Aesthetic.